makrai/notes/rogers18-embed-pred-perf-stat.md

   * correlate with performance on 14 extrinsic and intrinsic task datasets (and also explain the lack of correlation between some of them)
-  * Our approach enables multi-faceted evaluation, parameter search, and a more principled, hypothesis-driven approach to devel of distri sem reprs
+  * Our approach enables multi-faceted evaluation, parameter search, and a more principled, hypothesis-driven approach to devel distri sem reprs

 # 1 Intro